RecordEvolution/IMCtermite/README.md

 ## Installation

+The _IMCtermite_ library may be employed both as a _CLI_ tool and a _python_ module.

 ### CLI tool

-The _IMCtermite_ library may be employed both as a _CLI_ tool and a _python_ module.
-To build the CLI tool locally use the default target `make`  resulting in the binary `imctermite` while the installation of it in the location `/usr/local/bin` is done via
+To build the CLI tool locally use the default target `make`  resulting in the binary `imctermite`.
+To ensure system-wide availability the installation of the tool (in the default location `/usr/local/bin`) is done via

 ```
 make install